sb2345/okckd.github.io/source/_posts/question/2014-06-13-Search-range-BST-trim-BST.md

 Input:

-{% img left /assets/images/search-range-input.png %}
+{% img middle /assets/images/search-range-input.png %}

 With min value as 5 and max value as 13, the output is:

-{% img left /assets/images/search-range-output.png %}
+{% img middle /assets/images/search-range-output.png %}

 ### Analysis